pi-hole/PADD/README.md

+***Note:** At this time, I’m no longer maintaining PADD.
+Version 3.2 is the latest version of PADD.*

 # PADD

 PADD (formerly Chronometer2) is a more expansive version of the original chronometer.sh that is included with [Pi-Hole](https://pi-hole.net).
 PADD provides in-depth information about your Pi-hole.